 Coaching is different from mentoring in that coaches generally don’t give advice – they facilitate learning and they are normally qualified.
 Get some of your PMO team trained and qualified to coach, and then you can offer this service to your project managers.

-One of the reasons for project managers leaning on the PMO is because they are the source of templates.
+One of the reasons for project managers leaning on the PMO resources, is because they are the source of templates.
 Keep a library of useful templates and also examples of where those templates have been used to create successful, good quality documents.
 People often benefit from seeing an example of a completed document as well as the template itself.